October 9, 2025 (1mo ago) — last updated November 19, 2025 (11d ago)

 The Spiritual Ego

 When you spot bypassing, ego, or loss of presence, meet these moments with curiosity.
-Every time you catch yourself, you can choose again—and that choice, made with awareness, is real growth.
+Each time you catch yourself, you create an opportunity to choose differently.

 Practical Ways to Cultivate Spiritual Maturity